-In Brussels Capital Region, the spatialisation of the emissions uses as base information, on the one hand the localisation of the municipal waste incinerator and turbojets, on the other hand the addition of installed power of CHP in each municipality.
-For the incinerator and the turbojets, the emissions are allocated to the specific point while for the CHP the emissions are split proportionally to the installed power.
-The final result is the sum of the emissions per cell in the grid.
+In Brussels Capital Region, the spatial distribution of the emissions is based on the one hand at the exact locations at the municipal level of the municipal waste incinerator and turbojets, on the other hand the emissions of CHP are split proportionally to the installed power in each municipality.

-In Wallonia, the spatialisation of the emissions is based on the localisation of point sources.
+In Wallonia, the spatial distribution of the emissions is based on the location of point sources, for both E-PRTR plants and other plants (CHP).
 For the E-PRTR plants, detailed emissions are available by plant and for the other plants (CHP), energy data are available and the emissions are calculated by using emission factors.

 In Flanders, all emissions of the power plants, the municipal waste incinerators with energy recovery and the industrial CHP installations are allocated as a point source.
-The CHP installations of the tertiary and the agricultural sector are spatialized by the Geogremis tool (Janssen & Colles, 2004).
+The CHP installations of the tertiary and the agricultural sector are geocoded on the address.

 10.2.2.
-GNFR B: Industry
+GNFR B : Industry

-Sector GNFR B considers the combustion activities of the industrial sectors in NFR sector 1A as well as the process activities of NFR sector 2A to 2L (Table 10-2) excluding the solvents use.
+Sector GNFR B considers the combustion activities of the industrial sectors in NFR sector 1A as well as the process activities of NFR sector 2A to 2L excluding the solvents use.
+Methods for gridding emissions per region are summarized in Table 10-2.